RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

-\textbf{Compositional Concepts Criteria} The compositional concept criteria, including SCC, PCC, and CBC, further corroborate RACA's capability to assess the combinatorial diversity of a test suite.
-These criteria also adhere perfectly to the expected tendencies.
-They display a more pronounced sensitivity to jailbreak attacks, with coverage gains on $S_{JA}$ systematically surpassing those on $S_E$.
-For example, on ORBench, the average SCC gain skyrockets from +13.22\% for $S_E$ to +26.78\% for $S_{JA}$, which suggests that jailbreak attacks often exploit novel and complex combinations of concepts to bypass safety alignments.
-Concurrently, these criteria exhibit reliable robustness against redundant ($S_{RS}, S_{RS}^*$) and invalid ($S_{RI}, S_{RI}^*$) test suites.
+\textbf{Compositional Concept Criteria.} The compositional concept criteria, including SCC, PCC, and CBC, further corroborate RACC's capability to assess the combinatorial diversity of a test suite.
+These criteria also adhere to the expected tendencies, showing a more pronounced sensitivity to jailbreak attacks, with coverage gains on $S_{JA}$ systematically surpassing those on $S_E$.
+For example, on ORBench, the average SCC gain rises from +13.22\% for $S_E$ to +26.78\% for $S_{JA}$, suggesting that jailbreak attacks often exploit novel and complex combinations of concepts to bypass safety alignment.
+Concurrently, these criteria show reliable robustness against redundant ($S_{RS}, S_{RS}^*$) and invalid ($S_{RI}, S_{RI}^*$) test suites.
 The trends in coverage changes are consistent with those of the individual criteria: adding such prompts yields minimal gains, whereas replacing prompts leads to a marked decrease in coverage.
-Overall, the compositional criteria effectively measure a test suite's capacity to trigger a model's safety responses from multiple, deeper dimensions.
+Overall, the compositional criteria effectively measure a test suite's capacity to trigger a model's safety responses from multiple compositional dimensions.

-\textbf{Ensemble Comparison} The superiority of RACA is most evident when comparing its ensemble metrics (EI, EC, ER) against the neuron-level baseline (EN), as detailed in Table~\ref{tab:ensemble_summary}.
-First, in identifying high-quality jailbreak attacks, all of RACA's ensemble metrics report stable and significant growth for $S_{JA}$ and $S_{JA}^*$.
+\textbf{Ensemble Comparison.} The advantage of RACC is most evident when comparing its ensemble metrics (EI, EC, ER) against the neuron-level baseline (EN), as detailed in Table~\ref{tab:ensemble_summary}.
+First, in identifying effective jailbreak attacks, all RACC ensemble metrics show consistent and significant growth for $S_{JA}$ and $S_{JA}^*$.
 Notably, on ORBench, the average ER gain for $S_{JA}$ is +17.89\%, substantially outperforming the EN gain of +12.89\%.
-The most critical distinction, however, lies in their ability to discriminate against invalid test inputs.
-When irrelevant benign prompts are added ($S_{RI}$), the gain in RACA's metrics is negligible (e.g., +0.76\% for ER on SorryBench), correctly reflecting the low value of these prompts.
+The most critical distinction, however, lies in their ability to identify invalid test inputs.
+When irrelevant benign prompts are added ($S_{RI}$), the gain in RACC's metrics is negligible (e.g., +0.76\% for ER on SorryBench), correctly reflecting the low value of these prompts.